 Targeting Intestinal Barrier Function

 IMU-856 is currently in advanced preclinical testing.
 Completion of the preclinical and manufacturing activities that are necessary for the initiation of phase 1 clinical studies of IMU-856 is expected during the first half of 2020.
 In November 2018, Immunic and Daiichi Sankyo entered into a global option and license agreement, granting Immunic an exclusive global option to exclusively license a group of compounds, designated by Immunic as IMU-856.
-Under this agreement, Immunic has the rights to commercialization of IMU-856 in all countries including the U.S., Europe and Japan.
+Under this agreement, Immunic has the exclusive rights to commercialization of IMU-856 in all countries, including the United States, Europe and Japan.
 The option also includes exclusivity on a patent application filed by Daiichi Sankyo, covering IMU-856’s composition of matter.
 Immunic has exercised the option in January 2020.